Cornmill and museum 'De Wachter', Zuidlaren

-There is lots to discover at De Wachter mill.
+There is a lot to discover at De Wachter mill.
 This remarkable corn mill from 1851 forms part of a museum.
 De Wachter began as an oil mill for crushing seeds and the equipment is still in place.
 As well as corn and linseed, four different kinds of spices are ground here.
 The museum is maintained and run by around 200 volunteers who ensure that everything is kept in working order for visitors.

 The original millers